michiapp/www/README.md

 This is the official landing page for **[michi](https://github.com/michiapp/michi)**, built with [Astro](https://astro.build) and styled with [Tailwind CSS](https://tailwindcss.com).

-The site introduces michi, a blazing‑fast local search multiplexer, and provides installation instructions, feature highlights, and documentation links.

----

 ## Contributing

 Contributions are welcome!